George Hargreaves (politician): Political career

 The Scottish Christian Party put up candidates in every region in the 2007 Scottish Parliament election.
 Hargreaves also founded the Welsh Christian Party to contest the 2007 National Assembly for Wales election.
 Hargreaves stood for the Christian Party at the 2008 Haltemprice and Howden by-election, where he asked the Haltemprice and Howden electorate to use their vote to demand a referendum on the European Union, which he believes to be "the greatest threat to our civil liberties".

 In August 2008, Hargreaves fronted the Channel 4 programme Make Me a Christian.

-He had planned to stand in the Western Isles in the 2010 general election, but withdrew his candidacy in February 2010 after his wife's cancer returned.
+He had planned to stand in Na h-Eileanan an Iar (UK Parliament constituency) in the 2010 general election, but withdrew his candidacy in February 2010 after his wife's cancer returned.
 However, he stood as a candidate for Barking in the 2010 general election and despite being terminally ill, his wife Maxine, stood as a candidate in Hackney.
 Maxine died of cancer in February 2011.

 In February 2015, Simon Gilbert of the Coventry Telegraph published that UKIP had planned to select Hargreaves as its candidate for Coventry South in the 2015 general election.
 However, Hargreaves had never joined UKIP, despite being courted by them on several occasions, and no such agreement had ever been reached to stand in Coventry South.

 In 2015, in recognition of his Christian ministry, community work and political leadership, Hargreaves was awarded an honorary doctorate in Christian Ministry from Excel University.

-Hargreaves has now retired from politics and no longer belongs to any political party.
+Hargreaves stood for the Transform Isle of Man party in the Douglas Central constituency in the 2026 Manx general election, coming in seventh place with 120 votes, ahead of party colleague Creena Mason.